 First, who can get married in Scotland?
 The answer is that any two people, irrespective of gender and wherever they live, can marry in Scotland so long as:

 - Both are at least 16 years old on the day of the marriage;

 - The two are not closely enough related through consanguinity or affinity to prevent their marrying;

 - They are not married and not in a civil partnership, and anyone who has in the past been married or registered as a civil partner must provide written evidence that the previous marriage or civil partnership has been ended;

 - They are fit to understand the nature of a marriage ceremony and the implications of consenting to be married;

 - The marriage would be regarded as valid in any foreign country to which either party belongs.

 There are two forms of marriage in Scotland, religious and civil:

-It is worth remembering the legal requirement that both parties to a proposed civil or religious marriage must submit marriage notice forms to the registrar of the district in which the marriage is to take place informing him/her of their intention to marry; that the relevant forms can be obtained from a registrar or via the GROS website; and that notice has to be given in the three months prior to the wedding, and not less than 15 days before it.
+It is worth remembering the legal requirement that both parties to a proposed civil or religious marriage must submit marriage notice forms to the registrar of the district in which the marriage is to take place informing him/her of their intention to marry; that the relevant forms can be obtained from a registrar or via the National Records Scotland website; and that notice has to be given in the three months prior to the wedding, and not less than 15 days before it.

 So how did the link between marriage and Scotland originally arise?
 Well, England in the early 1700s was facing serious social problems caused by large numbers of irregular marriages.
 The solution was an Act of Parliament introduced in 1754 which restricted the number of places in which marriages could take place; which tightened up the regulations on recording of marriages; and, most significantly, which outlawed marriages in which either bride or groom were under 21 unless both sets of parents or guardians consented.
 The new law was rigorously enforced, and clergymen faced 14 years transportation for breaking it.